GreenJon902/UltimateDrumScorerPro/CONTRIBUTING.md

 ### Important naming stuff
 Item - part of a page (e.g. score section, text)
 Component - part of an item (e.g. a score section has bars and note heads which are separate)
 Score section - Actual drum notation
 Score section section - A point in time for a score section (all the beats that are played at the same time)
+Section - Depending on the context this can be either a score section or a score section section.
 Bar - A full line between score section sections
 Bar - Depending on the context, bar can also mean all types of bars (bars, half bars, slanted bars) at the same time
 Half bar - The smaller bar that exists when note lengths aren't equal.
 Can be before or after